rayxsong/research/content/FSM/FSM Week 8 Update.md

-We solved a major problem that we have been struggling for several weeks.
+A major problem that we have been struggling for several weeks is almost solved.
 We have been looking for a combination of a good simulator and a FSM visualizer.
 We are using Habitat, but we didn't find any suitable FSM visualization tool.

 Robin just found a python library that can do great job on FSM visualization - [Python State Machine](https://python-statemachine.readthedocs.io/en/latest/index.html).
-It can generate clear FSM, just like SMACH.
+It can generate clear FSM graphs, just like SMACH.
 Here is an example of a number guessing machine.

 ![[FSM-guessing.png]]

 Robin also implemented this library into Habitat, and it works well as a time based moving robot.
-There still have two problems to solve: the keyboard doesn't work and `pygame` frame-rate gets extremely low after implementing FSM visualizer.
+There still have two issues with the code: the keyboard doesn't work and `pygame` frame-rate gets extremely low after implementing FSM visualizer.

-I tried to solve them, and the keyboard one has solved.
-The low frame-rate was caused by every time it generates a graph as a `png` image file, and for every frame the visualizer is updating the graph.
-I partially solved this by asking it just generate a graph only when the state changes.
-The result gets slightly better, the frame-rate is high when the robot keeps in the current state.
-When it changes between states, the frame-rate is slow as before but the experience is much better.
-If the graph is something like a canvas with draggable nodes not images, I think this problem would be solved.
+I tried to resolve them, and the keyboard one has been done.
+And I found that the low frame-rate was caused by the state machine's graph generations(as a `png` image file), and the visualizer is updating the graph for every frame in `pygame`.
+I partially resolved this by making it generate a graph only when the state changes.
+The result gets slightly better, the frame-rate is high as usual when the robot keeps in the current state.
+However, when it changes between states, the frame-rate is slow but the general experience is much better.
+If the graph is something like a canvas with draggable nodes not rendering as some static images, I think this problem would be solved.

 ![[FSM-Visualizer.mov]]